mochou-p/torontocast-player/README.md

 ## notes
 most of the functionality is in bash, C is used for libc

+since exiting is currently done through SIGINT, running the program will most probably be the last thing that happens in your shell. that means that in this command: `make run; echo "hello"`, "hello" will not be printed

+only tested on official Arch Linux x86-64 packages

 the screenshot uses:
 - terminal: [foot](https://codeberg.org/dnkl/foot)